TO: Family and Friends….

 We kept her comfortable all day with morphine.
 She seemed to perk up when her brother Howard call, but she slept most of the day.
 Her breathing became weaker and weaker all day and we knew she was transitioning when her oxygen level began to drop.
 Jake, Brian, Jeremy and his wife Sam, and I held her hands, rubbed her legs, talked to her, and cried until her breathing stopped altogether at 2:45am.
 It was a relief as she was suffering.
 She passed very peacefully.

-Phyl will be cremated and we are planning a celebration of life sometime in the fall, hopefully associated with the ALS Walk-a-Thon in Look Park on Sunday, September 13.
+Phyl will be cremated and we are planning a celebration of life sometime in the fall, hopefully associated with the ALS Walk-a-Thon in Look Park.
 More on that later.
 We’ll also ask for donations in lieu of flowers etc. for the ALS Association of Massachusetts which has been very good to us.
 Here is the link if you would like to help;

 I’ll tell you more in another letter, as I’m exhausted and can’t think.